SymfonyCasts/messenger/sfcasts/from-transport.md

 But what if you wanted to, sort of, send *one* handler of that message to *one* transport, maybe `async_priority_high`, and *another* handler to *another* transport.
-Well, in Messenger, you don't send "handlers"... you send messages... and when Messenger consumes those messages, it calls whatever handlers it needs to.
-But... this workflow *is* possible.
+Well, in Messenger, you don't send "handlers"... you send messages... and when Messenger consumes a message, it calls *all* the handlers for that message.
+Does that mean it's impossible to make one handler of a message "high" priority and another one low?
+Nope!
+This workflow *is* possible.

 ## Route to Two Transports

 First, route `DeleteImagePost` to *both* the `async` and `async_priority_high` transports.
-If we *only* did this, the message would be sent to *both* transports, it would be consumed *two* times, and *every* handler would be called *twice*... which is totally *not* what we want.
+If we *only* did this, the message would be sent to *both* transports, it would be consumed *two* times, and *every* handler would be called *twice*... which is totally *not* what we want... unless each handler is baking cookies... or something.

 But when we add this `from_transport` option set to `async`, it means that this handler should *only* be called when a `DeleteImagePost` object is consumed *from* the